Wilmer Flores Player Props: Giants vs. Marlins

 Wilmer Flores At The Plate

-- In seven of 11 games this season (63.6%), Flores has reached via hit, and that includes multiple hits twice.
+- Flores has reached base via a hit in eight games this season (of 12 played), and had multiple hits in three of those games.

-- He has homered in two of 11 games played this season, and in 5% of his plate appearances.
+- He has hit a home run in two of 12 games played this year, and in 4.5% of his plate appearances.

-- In four games this year (36.4%), Flores has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (33.3%), Flores has picked up an RBI, including two games with multiple runs batted in.

-- In five of 11 games this season, he has scored, including multiple runs once.
+- In six of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.